phys119/phys119/docs/missed_lab.md

 ### Step 2: Try to attend the other section

 During summer session, each lab runs twice per week (Mon/Tue and Wed/Thu).
 If you missed your lab, or know you will have to miss it, contact your instructor (Serene) as soon as possible.
-Explain your reason and whether it would merit an [in-term academic concession](https://science.ubc.ca/students/concession).
+Explain your reason clearly.
 She will confirm within one business day if space is available.

 ### Step 3: If the other section cannot accommodate you

 Complete the catch-up lab to finish all in-lab activities you missed.
-If your situation merits an [in-term academic concession](https://science.ubc.ca/students/concession), submit the in-term academic concession request form linked at the top of this page.
+If your situation merits an in-term academic concession ([link to info](https://science.ubc.ca/students/concession)), submit the in-term academic concession request form linked at the top of this page.

 A maximum of two concessions will be granted for missed labs.
 Further requests will be denied automatically.
 If you believe your situation warrants more than two, seek an appeal through UBC Science Advising.